flash2050/Programming-for-AI-Project/README.md

 #### The project team members are Noel Viji Thaliath and Ayush Singh.

-We are initially planning to use LSTM and some other layers for the prediction model.
+We are using a custom LSTM+GRU model and some other layers for the machine learning stock prediction.